 Resin is quite lightweight and durable and typically won’t chip or break as glass can.
 But, like anything that is exclusive I would advise that you treat it like the priceless creation that it is.

 Resin can be tinted in numerous ways.
 It can be translucent, opaque, metallic, solid or multi-color.
 It can have additives like Mica flakes (I offer numerous colors), glass (also available in numerous colors) and metals (e.g. Copper, Gold).
 Please refer to the variety of examples offered so you may choose what you like best.
-If you have a preference of a color or additive combination that isn’t shown, you may contact me at email@example.com to explore options.
+If you have a preference for a color or additive combination that isn’t shown, you may contact me at firstname.lastname@example.org to explore options.

 Please note that each and every piece will be unique.
 No two pieces will ever be exactly alike.